How Flat Organizations Align Without Bosses

 • Then, during regular meetings (Commitment & Steering Meetings), team representatives make sense of that information at the collective level with the other team representatives.

-• Finally, the most relevant information shared at meetings is distributed back to teams by its representative so they can decide at a team level to potentially adjust things like planning, schedules, and team-level strategy.
+• Finally, the most relevant information shared at meetings is distributed back to teams by their representatives so they can decide at a team level to potentially adjust things like planning, schedules, and team-level strategy.

 As well as the use of IT, Panelfisa uses these dedicated alignment teams to optimize collaboration and coordination between the autonomous teams in the firm.
 It is these alignment teams that create information hierarchies.